Searchbreed

 Yorkshire Terriers need high grooming — daily brushing, regular professional grooming (every 4-8 weeks), coat maintenance.
 Their long coat requires daily attention to prevent matting.

-Tiny breed. ~200-300 kcal/day.
+Tiny breed.
+Calorie needs vary with size, age, and activity; measure portions carefully.
 Fine silky coat demands frequent grooming and dietary support.
 Key nutrients to look for: omega-3 (for coat), dental support, biotin.

 Yorkshire Terriers are generally suitable for first-time owners with basic commitment.
 They're affectionate, sprightly, tomboyish.
 Plan for consistent training from day one.